suelopoder/frontend-test/README.md

 - add a service worker (could list docs offline, install app)
 - SSR for SEO
 - keyboard shortcuts for quick usage

+## Notes

+- I am using String.includes so IE is not supported

+## Libs

+- express.io for simple API managment